IWILZ/FS2020-Switch-Panel/README.md

 **IMPORTANT:** to avoid a damage of the micro controller itself **DON'T CONNECT A LED DIRECTLY to the Arduino**, but **use a resistor to limit the current** flowing to the LED. **The resistor value depends on the LED brand and colour** (normally red ones need a lower value resistor than green ones) but you could start with a value of **1KOhm** and then change it to find the right value/light for your LED.
 If you have a tester you can also measure the current flowing into the LED considering that the maximum current on a output PIN of the Arduino cannot **never exceed 20mA**.
 If you cannot measure the current, just look at your LED's light and don't exceed with its brightness.

-For the buttons you should choose those "normally opened" so they will "close the circuit" to the ground only when pressed.
+Each button should be "normally opened" so it will "close the circuit" to the ground only when pressed.

+## **The FS2020TA.exe**
+Yes this is the software "bridge" to make a bi-directional communication between Arduino and FS2020.
+The program is free, was developed by **Matthias Schaaf** and can be dwonloaded from: https://github.com/Seahawk240/Microsoft-FS2020-To-Arduino

+FS2020TA.exe (wich uses SimConnect.dll) is very simple and strong and the communication is made using standard **Serial** functions.
+To get informations from FS you have to make a sort of list before and then you will use **Serial.readStringUntil()** into the Arduino sketch.
+In the same way to send commands you simply have to use **Serial.print()**.

+For more informations, please read the official documentation from Matthias Schaaf.

+## **Where to buy components**
+Sorry, coming soon.